 BOOST OUR CAMPAIGNS

-These donations land into UVW's Campaign Fund, which is allocated democratically by our members directly involved in ongoing campaigns.
+These donations land into UVW's Campaign Fund, which is democratically allocated by members directly involved in campaigns.
 We try to maintain a healthy balance, mainly for paying striking workers, and unexpected legal costs.
-Our broader efforts need a lot more than just goodwill.
-To make a bank transfer, please see our Supporters page.
+For more donation options, please see our Supporters page.

 The Ministry of Justice